-Courtesy Elston Hill comes these photos of a mudslide in the upper parking lot at Burien’s Seahurst Park, taken on Tuesday, March 14:
+A mudslide hit the upper parking lot at Burien’s Seahurst Park on Tuesday, March 14.

 “Barriers have been placed to close off at least two-thirds of the parking lot,” Elston said.